 Benchmarks

-GRIT is benchmarked against bedtools to ensure correctness and measure performance improvements.
+GRIT is benchmarked against bedtools and bedops to ensure correctness and measure performance improvements.
 All benchmarks verify SHA256 hash parity with bedtools output.

 Summary Results